microsoft/microsoft-performance-toolkit-sdk/samples/readme.md

 A Simple Data Source requires less code to get started.

-An Extensible Data Source fits into a framework that requries additional code at the start of the project.
+An Extensible Data Source fits into a framework that requires additional code at the start of the project.

 ### Data Accessibility